Smart Meters: For people who want to reduce their energy bill today

 - Smart meters enable a utility to measure a customer’s electricity usage in hourly increments.

-- If a customer elects to participate in time-based rates offered by the utility, they have the opportunity to lower their electricity demand during “peak” periods (the peak period for most utilities are summer afternoons) and potentially save money on their monthly electric bill.
+- If a customer elects to participate in time-based rates offered by the utility, they can lower their electricity demand during “peak” periods (the peak period for most utilities are summer afternoons) and potentially save money on their monthly electric bill.

 - Allows customers to make informed decisions by providing highly detailed information about electricity usage and costs.